 When your skin is pierced, you can expect a little bit of bleeding.
 After all, your skin just did get punctured, and some discharge, particularly in the first few days, is to be expected too.
-But discharge that seems to be getting heavier, changing color or developing a foul odor to it isn’t normal.
+On the contrary, discharge that seems to be getting heavier, changing color or developing a foul odor isn’t normal.

-If you see that beginning to happen, you should ramp up your aftercare by cleaning your piercing site with warm sea salt compresses a few times a day.
-But make sure to leave your jewelry in unless a doctor tells you to take it out.
+If you see that beginning to happen, you should ramp up your aftercare by cleaning your piercing site with warm sea salt compresses a few times a day, making sure to leave your jewelry in (unless a doctor tells you to take it out).
 That jewelry is holding the wound open so the infection can drain out instead of staying in.

 If your skin seems to be getting puffier after those first few days, you need to consider an infection as a possible source for that.